AmirolAhmad/amirolahmad.github.com/_posts/2013-09-13-how-to-import-mysql-database-via-ssh-cpanel.md

 category: posts
 ---

-If your MySQL database backup is about >50MB, you are having a trouble when you try to restore the database backup via cPanel or PHPMyAdmin.
-So the only way to restore the MySQL Database backup file is via SSH.
+If your MySQL database backup is about >50MB, you are having a trouble when you try to restore the database backup file via cPanel or PHPMyAdmin.
+So the only way to restore the MySQL Database backup file is using SSH.

 Here is the step on how to import MySQL Database via SSH